-We are the Southern African Office of Astronomy for Development.
+We are the Southern African Regional Office of Astronomy for Development.

-8 August 2014, Kitwe, Zambia: Today the International Astronomical Union (IAU) signed an important agreement with the Copperbelt University (CBU) to host a Southern African regional node of the IAU Office of Astronomy for Development (OAD).
-This is the second regional node to be established on the African continent and forms part of the IAU’s decadal strategic plan, which aims to realise the global societal benefits of astronomy.
+8 August 2014, Kitwe, Zambia: The International Astronomical Union (IAU) signed an agreement with the Copperbelt University (CBU) to host a Southern African regional node of the IAU Office of Astronomy for Development (OAD).
+This became the second regional node to be established on the African continent after the East African Regional node and forms part of the IAU’s decadal strategic plan, which aims to realise the global societal benefits of astronomy.
 The signing follows the approval of a proposal from CBU which enjoyed the support of astronomy collaborators in Mozambique, Namibia, Zambia and South Africa, including the South African Square Kilometre Array Project Office.
 Find out more about us and our recent launch here.

 Edinburgh Medal to Kevin Govender and IAU